EmilyBurak/ec2-image-builder-nginx/README.md

 ## Terraform modules

 These are Terraform configuration files that set up the infrastructure needed to run the pipeline, including the pipeline and its components.
-The root module in `/build/` is responsible for EC2 Image Builder-specific resources, the `terraform-aws-http-lambda` module handles the `server-call-lambda.py` and attendant infrastructure and configuration, `terraform-aws-logs-s3` sets up a logging bucket for Image Builder and `terraform-aws-public-networking` provisions a VPC with a public subnet accessible by the Lambda for the EC2 Image Builder AMI during testing.
+The root module in `/build/` is responsible for EC2 Image Builder-specific resources, the `terraform-aws-http-lambda` module handles the `server-call-lambda.py` and attendant infrastructure and configuration, `terraform-aws-logs-s3` sets up a logging bucket for Image Builder while networking is handled through external modules.

 # Setup